DavidAslanyan/AWS-Certified-Solutions-Architect-Associate-Sandbox/EC2-notes.md

 # How to SSH into Your EC2 Instance

 SSH is one of the most important functions.
 It allows you to control a remote machine, all using the command line.

+# EC2 Instance Connect

+- Connect to your EC2 instance directly from your web browser.
+- No need to use the downloaded key pair (`.pem` file).
+- AWS temporarily uploads a key to the EC2 instance to authenticate your session.
+- Works out of the box only with **Amazon Linux 2**.
+- **Port 22 (SSH)** must still be open in the Security Group.

+---

+# EC2 Purchase Options

+## On-Demand Instances

+- Best for short-term workloads.
+- Predictable pricing.
+- Pay only for what you use (billed per second).

+---

+## Reserved Instances (1 or 3 Years)

+Designed for long-running workloads.

+### Reserved Instances

+- Commit to a 1- or 3-year term.
+- Lower cost compared to On-Demand.

+### Convertible Reserved Instances

+- Commit to a 1- or 3-year term.
+- Allows flexibility to change instance types during the reservation.

+---

+## Savings Plans (1 or 3 Years)

+- Commit to a certain amount of compute usage.
+- Best for long-term workloads.
+- Provides flexible pricing discounts.

+---

+## Spot Instances

+- Best for short-term workloads.
+- Significantly cheaper than On-Demand.
+- AWS can reclaim the instance at any time.
+- Less reliable for critical applications.

+---

+## Dedicated Hosts

+- Reserve an entire physical server.
+- Full control over instance placement.
+- Useful for licensing and compliance requirements.

+---

+## Dedicated Instances

+- Your instances run on hardware that is not shared with other AWS customers.
+- Less control than Dedicated Hosts, but provides hardware isolation.

+---

+## Capacity Reservations

+- Reserve compute capacity in a specific Availability Zone (AZ).
+- Can be reserved for any duration.
+- Ensures capacity is available when needed.